Covid 19 coronavirus: Bar owners, tourism businesses discuss lockdown impact to Epidemic Response Committee

 "Coffey used it as a bully pulpit to tell a member of the public his concerns were invalid and we should be worried about the poor Prime Minister."

-With bars set to open tomorrow, the Epidemic Response Committee is meeting with pub owners as well as tourism business, and will hear from Treasury who failed to front yesterday.
+Bars are set to open tomorrow and the Epidemic Response Committee is meeting with pub owners as well as tourism business.
+It will also hear from Treasury, who failed to front yesterday.

 Bars and pubs have had to wait an extra week to open after the move to alert level 2 but from tomorrow they can open their doors.